dehlen/ios-rn-prebuilt/README.md

 ## Release Plan

 We're using release branches `releases/[react_native_version]` to track the official release of React Native.
+A new version of this xcframework is build via GitHub workflows on every push on such a branch (releases/<any_name>).
+For this to work the repository needs to set a couple of secrets.

 (working in progress)

-A new version of this xcframework is build via GitHub workflows on every push.

 ## License